 Pressure must be maintained to avoid vacuum formation.
 PLC suffice this requirement by actuating the pressure supply valve as and when required.

 Calculating and Printing F0 Value on Sterilization Report of Time-Based Sequence

-Though the sterilization is time-based, the F0 value calculated and printed via appropriate written logic.
+Even with time-based sterilization, it is possible to calculate and print the F0 value via appropriate written logic.
 Reports of the executed sterilization cycle commonly developed through SQL (Standardized Query Language) servers.

 F0 Based Sterilization Cycle

 Consider the same Recipe parameters shown above replacing Sterilization Hold Time with F0 value.
 Also, the abort conditions mentioned in the recipe screen becomes invalid here.

 This is because the temperature fluctuations automatically get adjusted for lethal doses during sterilization and associated F0 value calculations.
 For this cycle, consider the F0 value as a setpoint i.e. 30 minutes.

 Remember, proper calculations become crucial to control the sterilization cycle based on the F0 value over the specified time.